Canon D30 vs Nikon D3400

 Review summary: Canon D30 vs Nikon D3400

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon D30 and the Nikon D3400?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-D30: